Food Fun & News

 Cutting board materials matter

-Using a proper cutting board and hand washing your knives are absolutes; you're either doing it or you're not.
+Using a proper cutting board and hand washing your knives are absolutes; you’re either doing it or you’re not.
 Wood, bamboo, and plastic are better for your knives than composite boards; harder boards like glass, metal, stone, and ceramic will quickly destroy knives, experts say.
-Find out the truth behind three other kitchen knife myths that can hurt you.
+These three kitchen knife myths could seriously hurt you.

 The reason you cut yourself less with a sharp knife is because it takes less force to cut through anything.
 Sharp knives aren’t scary, blunt ones that need loads of force and are liable to go anywhere are.
 Use the right tool for the job and use it the right way.